conradakunga/Blog/_posts/2024-12-22-caching-in-net-applications-the-hybrid-cache.md

 }
 ```

+### TLDR

-Thus, the Hybrid Cache, when completed, will offer a very powerful way to utilize caching, whether locally in memory or distributed.
-It is [not specific to .NET 9](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Hybrid/#supportedframeworks-body-tab) and should be usable by most .NET implementations.
+**The Hybrid Cache, when completed, will offer a very powerful way to utilize caching, whether locally in memory or distributed.
+It is [not specific to .NET 9](https://www.nuget.org/packages/Microsoft.Extensions.Caching.Hybrid/#supportedframeworks-body-tab) and should be usable by most .NET implementations.**

 The complete API code showing all this is in my [GitHub](https://github.com/conradakunga/BlogCode/tree/master/2024-12-23%20-%20Caching%20In%20.NET%20Applications).